How do I set up a mailbox on our Oracle Service Cloud site?

 To review what security Oracle provides with these mailboxes, please refer to Answer ID 9281: TLS protocol for hosted mailboxes.

 When upgrade or test sites are created, their mailboxes will mirror your production site setup.
 However, they will all be disabled and their names will have '__tst#' (where # is a number) appended to them.
+We have an automated process that names mailboxes on clone sites regardless of the name or type of the site.
+Since upgrade sites are clones of production they use also the _tst# convention.
+Note that test site mailboxes are numbered with the lowest number available on each clone of the production site.
+Therefore, the site URL may not match the mailbox name.
 To find out how to set them up for testing, refer to Answer ID 2145: Testing email responses from an upgrade or test site.